 The discount rate refers to the interest rate used to discount the estimated future benefit payments to their present value, also referred to as the benefit obligation.
 The discount rate allows us to estimate what it would cost to settle the pension obligations as of the measurement date, December 31, and impacts the following year's annual pension expense.
-We determine the discount rate by selecting a portfolio of high-quality non-callable bonds with interest payments and maturities generally consistent with our expected benefit payments.
+We determine the discount rate by selecting a portfolio of high quality non-callable bonds with interest payments and maturities generally consistent with our expected benefit payments.

 Changes in the discount rate can impact our overall net pension position on the balance sheet, however, hedge assets in our asset portfolio work to partially mitigate this impact with changes in asset returns.
-A 100-basis-point decrease in our discount rate would increase our net pension position on the consolidated balance sheet by approximately \$45.4 million.
-That same change would decrease our net pension expense by approximately \$1.2 million, due to the offsetting impact to the return on assets.
+A 100-basis-point decrease in our discount rate would increase our net pension position on the consolidated balance sheet by approximately \$75.5 million.
+That same change would decrease our net pension expense by approximately \$2.7 million, driven by the return on assets.
 The discount rate can fluctuate considerably over periods depending on overall economic conditions that impact long-term corporate bond yields.
-At December 31, 2022 and 2021, we used a discount rate to determine benefit obligations of 5.70% and 3.08%, respectively.
+At December 31, 2021 and 2020, we used a discount rate to determine benefit obligations of 3.08% and 2.81%, respectively.